 A SaaS business begins this first stage with a minimum viable product (MVP), looking to acquire its first few paying customers, build initial momentum, and iterate on the solution.
 With little sales activity, the finance and accounting function is minimal.
 However, growth pressures will increase as the company gets closer to product/market fit—a state of consistent demand that demonstrates the need for a dedicated sales team.
 This growing demand will translate into expanded finance and accounting needs, as well.
 Roles to consider at this stage include:

-A fractional accountant will provide a cost-effective way to track and manage basic accounting activity at this early stage.
+A fractional and virtual accountant will provide a cost-effective way to track and manage basic accounting activity at this early stage.
 This will include expense management and cost control, together with order-to-cash process management.
 Your accountant will also handle payroll and prepare a monthly close.

-At this stage, fractional controllers are most valuable for setting up systems and processes.
+At this stage, fractional and virtual controllers are most valuable for setting up systems and processes.
 This will include an accounting system designed for recurring revenue and subscription billing management.
 They will also establish internal controls, overseeing F&A processes and the monthly close.

-While it may be too early for a full-time CFO, a right-sized engagement with a fractional, seasoned SaaS CFO will ensure your SaaS business has a strategic financial plan from the start.
+While it may be too early for a full-time CFO, a right-sized engagement with a fractional, seasoned SaaS Virtual CFO will ensure your SaaS business has a strategic financial plan from the start.
 They will define and develop SaaS KPIs to track progress toward product/market fit and fuel data-driven decisions.
-A fractional CFO can also lead early fundraising efforts and develop sound budgets to guide the deployment of capital.
+A fractional and Virtual CFO can also lead early fundraising efforts and develop sound budgets to guide the deployment of capital.

 SaaS Finance Team for Growth Stage 2: A Repeatable, Profitable, Scalable Sales Process